codingwatching/voxelcore/doc/en/scripting/ecs.md

 -- At components initialization -1 is also returned, -- since the binding occurs after initialization. entity:get_player() -> int or nil

+-- Checks the 'selectable' property of an entity (raycast opacity) body:is_selectable() -> bool
+-- Sets the value of the 'selectable' property of an entity body:set_selectable(flag: bool)
 ```

 ## Custom Components